-While Georgia law already imposes harsh penalties for driving under the influence (DUI) convictions, anyone convicted of causing a drunken driving accident in Atlanta, DeKalb County, Marietta, Alpharetta — or anywhere else in the state — face additional criminal charges as well as the possibility of a civil lawsuit.
+While Georgia law already imposes harsh penalties for driving under the influence (DUI) convictions, anyone convicted of causing a drunken-driving accident in Atlanta, DeKalb County, Marietta, Alpharetta — or anywhere else in the state — faces additional criminal charges as well as the possibility of a civil lawsuit.

 Criminal charges for drunken driving accidents in Georgia

-When an Atlanta drunken driving accident occurs, particularly if anyone is injured or killed, the consequences become substantially more severe than the standard Georgia DUI penalties, and are always in addition to the standard amount of jail time, fines and community service already ordered.
-Felony conviction for these charges can mean very severe penalties on top of the ones imposed for a Georgia DUI, including the following:
+When an Atlanta drunken driving accident occurs, particularly if anyone is injured or killed, the consequences become substantially more severe than the standard Georgia DUI penalties and are always in addition to the standard amount of jail time, fines, and community service already ordered.
+A felony conviction for these charges can mean very severe penalties on top of the ones imposed for a Georgia DUI, including the following:

 - Increased fines